 I am Associate Director of the Brandmeyer Center for Applied Economics at the University of Kansas, School of Business.
-I am also an Adjunct Assistant Professor at the Department of Economics at Michigan State University.
-Prior to starting at Broad, I was a Research Assistant Professor at the Quello Center in MSU’s College of Communications Arts and Sciences.
+I am also an Adjunct Assistant Professor at Michigan State University, where I have held various roles, with the prime one being a Research Assistant Professor at the Quello Center in MSU’s College of Communications Arts and Sciences.
 I am an economist by training with a research focus on vertical arrangements and structural changes between firms as well as in firm price discrimination strategies.
 In my recent work, I have delved into these issues in the context of regulation in media and information markets, including with regard to network neutrality, price cap regulation of upstream wireline service markets, and wireless deployment.
 More recently I have also undertaken a research agenda focused on the economic and social impacts of autonomous vehicles.

 I earned a Ph.D. in economics at Washington University in St. Louis (WUStL).
 It was at WUStL that I first developed my interest in industrial organization.
 My Ph.D. dissertation, entitled “Essays on Consumer Shopping Behavior and Price Dispersion” (view dissertation) explored how firm policies and characteristics influence consumer shopping behavior in the presence of information asymmetries and in turn, how shopping behavior affects firm price and non-price policy.
 As a graduate student, I taught or assisted in teaching various microeconomics classes.
 In recognition of my teaching, I received the 2009 Dean’s Award for Teaching Excellence (Award Letter) and the 2008 Economics Department Teaching Assistant Award (Award Letter).